DubiousCactus/fever/README.md

     code causes a crash).

+## Usage

+My previous attempt used a chain of modules that had to be manually defined.
+Each module was a callable that could be ran and reloaded in the order of the chain.
+Modules in the chain could be frozen, effectively skipping recomputation by caching the result.

+Now, I want this to be much much simpler.
+In the first iteration, I want to replace the chain by simple decorators around callables, such that there is no need to modify a codebase or add a new entry point to launch the chain.
+The program should run normally, but when a wrapped callable is called, we should take the hand and:
+1. catch all exceptions, allowing to drop in a debugger and inspect the frame.
+2. reload all code and verify whether the user modified code outside the trace of the currently active callable.
+3. hang after execution of the callable.

 ## Roadmap

 - [x] v0.0.1: Basic proof of concept for hot code reloading only callables that changed